moon2410/WebTech_Project_BondhuShoba_ChatApp_Social_Media/README.md

 This is a ChatApp Project
-Ypu can Signup and use as a chatapp
+You can Signup and use as a chatapp
+Use chatapp as a database name

 login Details -